 - Toned down any blueness where veins show through

-- Hair – Hairline darkened to left to balance the face, Patch of hair added to forehead, Few stray hairs removed
+- Hair – Hairline darkened to the left to balance the face, Patch of hair added to the forehead, Few stray hairs removed

 - Fix odd shadows and distractions